-Photography tips for brides: Timeline, expectations and light
+Photography tips for brides: Timeline and expectations

 During my first meeting with my clients I go through the contract and timeline.
 I feel it’s important to give my clients a general idea of how the day will flow and have found on numerous occasions that is a great help for them in which they can structure their plans around the timeline.